aymanthefirst/TripTracker/README.md

 The user interface needs to be created.

 # Technology
-Visual studio
+Visual studio.
-C#
+C#.
-ASP.net
+ASP.net.
-MVC model
+MVC model.